FloVanMurks/Froggy_To-Do_List/README.md

 1. Adding to-dos (together with a date)
 2. Adding a most important to-do ("the frog") with a date so the app knows "the frog" for each day (→ dupe dates should be checked )
 3. On clicking "done" at the frog, there must be a warning to the user to be aware that this can't be made undone.
+4. Every other to-do has to by blanked until the frog is marked done

 More advanced functions:

-1. After dupe-date-check: Which frog should be held for the given date and which should be moved to another date?
+*  After dupe-date-check: Which frog should be held for the given date and which should be moved to another date?
 OR \
 Which frog should be turned to a normal task?\
  → or both?
-2. Show the sum of estimated time (given by the user) of all tasks
+*  Show the sum of estimated time (given by the user) of all tasks
+* description for to-dos (later in MarkDown)

+Very advanced function:

+*  Possibility to start a task and measure the time needed in order to compare the measured time against the time given by the user in a type of review-session e.  g. at the end of the day
+*  Dealing with undone to-dos: \
+→ Warning at the and of the day / at a set up time? \
+→ Postpone undone to-dos to the next day?

 ## 3. In-deep functionality